We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When considering which form of contraception to use, it is also useful to know how effective each option is at preventing sexually transmitted diseases (STIs).

 While condoms can significantly reduce the risk of STIs if used consistently and correctly, there is no evidence to show that spermicide condoms increase that protection.

-In fact, there is some evidence to suggest that frequent use of spermicides containing nonoxynol-9 may increase the risk of HIV infection and other STIs.
+In fact, there is some evidence to suggest that frequent use of spermicides containing nonoxynol-9 may increase the risk of

 It is also important to be aware that using spermicides alone do not offer any protection against STIs and are considered an ineffective form of birth control.

 There are some benefits to choosing spermicide condoms as a method of contraception, including:

 - They are affordable.
 Spermicide condoms are an inexpensive way to protect from pregnancy and STIs.

 - They are available without a prescription.
 Spermicide condoms are available to buy in grocery stores and pharmacies.

 - They are effective.
 Spermicide condoms are an effective birth control method when used consistently and correctly.